pygmystack/pygmy-legacy/docs/connect_to_mysql_from_external.md

 ### `linux` Get ip from container

-If you are on Linux and run docker natively, you also need to get the IP of the container
+If you are on Linux and run docker native, you also need to get the IP of the container

     $ docker inspect --format '{{ .NetworkSettings.IPAddress }}' changeme.net.docker.amazee.io
     172.17.0.4